kushv818/embedded-onboarding/README.md

 This onboarding tutorial serves to familiarize new members to the tools and skills the embedded teams use on a daily basis.

-Nearly all of the concepts in here are something a member should be able to understand to be a successful member on the team.
+All of the concepts in here are something a member should be able to understand to be a successful member on the team.

+## Disclosure

+1\.
+This onboarding is designed to guide you and not spoonfeed you.
+You are encouraged to actively engage with the presented material, look up unfamiliar terms and consult external resources like Google, datasheets, technical manuals, and vendor websites.

+2\.
+Feel free to use ChatGPT or other generative AI assistants WITH DISCRETION.
+You are only cheating yourself by blindly copy-pasting, and AI is not an acceptable substitute for understanding.

+3\.
+You will not be assigned a project upon completion of this tutorial if

+a) your work is not genuinely yours, or

+b) you do not pass a knowledge check at the end, or

+c) you demonstrate that you cannot or should not be allowed to operate independently in this team.

 ## Notice